akibandali/Retail-Store-Discount/README.md

 See the output on console.
 ```
 #### Prerequisite
-Java should be installed on system.
+Java and Maven should be installed on system.
-Maven.
 Do not change the "Bill.json" file structure and name.